 In the DRC, our teams are extremely concerned about the lack of health structure in the country and the challenges that come with protecting individuals living in a dense area.
 In this video, François Madieye-Yaba Fall, Humanity & Inclusion's Director in Democratic Republic of the Congo, explains the impact of COVID-19 on people in the DRC, especially in Kinshasa, the capital.

-Humanity & Inclusion's teams continue to monitor beneficiaries via phone and video, and provide core, stay healthy messages.
+Humanity & Inclusion's teams continue to monitor people we support via phone and video, and provide core, stay healthy messages.
 We are also distributing hygiene kits to people with disabilities and providing psychosocial support to those who need it most.
 In this video, Lucile Papon, Humanity & Inclusion's Head of Programs in the Middle East, explains the situation in Amman, Jordan and the impact the virus is having on our operations.

 Our team is taking special measures in Madagascar in response to the health emergency.
 As part of two projects organized with CARE International and funded by the European Union, local relief teams are being trained to convey core prevention messages on the disease and to limit its spread.
 The teams are staffed by volunteers, including people with disabilities.
 Read more about our response in Madagascar.

 In Nepal, where confinement is in force, Humanity & Inclusion is working on making prevention messages accessible for people with disabilities, and planning on offering hygiene kits.
 We will also work on answering questions about food shortages since supply chains are sometimes broken—making it even more difficult for the most vulnerable.
+In this video, Shrinkhala Khatiwada, Miss Nepal World 2018, urges everyone to ensure inclusion and accessibility while fighting Covid-19.

 In Rwanda, the tension linked to the epidemic have added to the emotional commemorations (April 7) of the 1994 genocide.
 Humanity & Inclusion, whose continuing activities concern refugee camps, is planning to intervene on inclusive education and psychosocial support.

-In Togo, our teams produce soap and bleach to respond to hygiene issues related to COVID-19.
+In Togo, our teams produce soap and bleach to respond to hygiene issues related to Covid-19.
 This story goes into more detail.

 Please make a gift today to help support those who need it most.